egovernments/municipal-services/noc-services/README.md

 - localization ( To use the localized messages )

-- egov-location ( To store the address locality )
+- location ( To store the address locality )

 - egov-mdms ( Configurations/master data used in the application is served by MDMS )